 Understanding Compensation in Minnesota Wrongful Termination Lawsuits

 Employees who were wrongfully terminated for discriminatory or retaliatory reasons often ask us some variation of the same question: what might I be entitled to if I file a lawsuit against my employer and win?
-The answer depends on the type of legal claim and which Minnesota or federal law was violated, among other factors.
-In general, however, there are several common categories of potential compensation for victims of employment discrimination and retaliation:
+The answer depends on the type of legal claim and which Minnesota or federal law was violated.
+The amount of compensation for wrongful termination you may receive will depend on a variety of factors, including the nature of the termination, the length of time you were out of work, and the emotional distress you suffered as a result of the termination.
+In general, however, there are several common categories of potential compensation for victims of employment discrimination and retaliation.

 Back Pay